 #

-This morning the kitchen table had been a battleground disguised as brunch.
-Brien had laid out brochures he had collected from three jewelers, and a pamphlet from a real estate agent for a ranch starter home with a yard.
+This fine morning, dreams and life clashed, and the kitchen table had become a battleground.
+Brien laid out brochures he had collected from three jewelers, and a pamphlet from a real estate agent for a ranch starter home with a yard.
 He did it with the focus of a man mending a net.

 “You know I love you,” he began, which was the surest sentence to make her want to climb something tall.
 He touched the wedding ring photos like they were artifacts, sacred things.
 “We’re thirty-one.
 My mother asked if…”